One website coming up!

 frank sinatra clothing style

-(Frank Sinatra in his youth, in a police mug shot, arrested for seduction and adultery - he was only 23 years old)
+(Frank Sinatra, in his youth, in a police mug shot, was arrested for seduction and adultery - he was only 23 years old)

 frank sinatra outfit

-(Frank Sinatra, playing the piano while wearing a navy blue suit with notch lapelled jacket, also wearing satin blue and silver stripped tie, white pocket square and his trade mark fedora, for a television production of ‘’Our Town’’ in 1955)
+(Frank Sinatra, playing the piano while wearing a navy-blue suit with notch lapelled jacket, also wearing a satin blue and silver striped tiewhite pocket square and his trademark fedora, for a television production of "Our Town" in 1955)

 Frank Sinatra, with dark grey barleycorn patterned high waist pants

-In keeping with norms, his pants are usually high-waisted, and it works well with Sinatra's whip thin frame since the proportions are guaranteed to look more elegant by emphasizing his already thin waist and gives an illusion of longer legs and therefore height.
+In keeping with norms, his pants were usually high-waisted, which worked well with Sinatra's whip-thin frame.
+The proportions were guaranteed to look more elegant by emphasising his already thin waist and giving an illusion of longer legs and height.

 frank sinatra style

-(Frank Sinatra wearing a dark flannel three piece suit with a single-breasted, notch lapelled jacket, and a low cut five-button waistcoat with a notched bottom.
-Also wearing double reverse-pleated trousers, dark patterned silk pocket square, collar pin, neck tie with a repeating series of light circles against a dark ground.
-Topped with a dark straw short-brimmed trilby hat with a wide white puggaree ribbon.
+(Frank Sinatra wearing a dark flannel three-piece suit with a single-breasted, notch-lapelled jacket and a low cut five-button waistcoat with a notched bottom.
+Also wearing double reverse-pleated trousers, dark patterned silk pocket square, lapel pin, necktie with a repeating series of light circles against a dark ground.
+Topped with a dark-coloured straw short-brimmed trilby hat with a broad white puggaree ribbon.
 Photographed at Heathrow Airport, mid-1961)

 Frank Sinatra, posing at phone

-(Frank Sinatra, posing at phone, wearing grey flannel pants with white pin stripes, dark button suspenders, dark satin tie with white polka dots, onyx set gold cufflinks and trilby hat cocked to one side, possibly about early 1942)
+(Frank Sinatra, posing on the phone, wearing grey flannel pants with white pinstripes, dark button suspenders, dark satin tie with white polka dots, onyx set gold cufflinks and a trilby hat cocked to one side, possibly about early 1942)

-If Sinatra would choose a pattern on his suits, he would sometimes go for pinstripes with a polka dot tie - this way the pinstripes will give an illusion of height and the tie will emphasise his chest.
-The two patterns together are the simplest patterns on the sliding pattern scale
+Sinatra would sometimes wear pinstripes with a polka-dot tie if he chose a pattern for his suits.
+This way, the pinstripes would give an illusion of height, and the tie would emphasise his chest.
+The two patterns are the most straightforward on the sliding pattern scale.

 Frank Sinatra, posing in studio wearing a white shirt with black polka dots